 Through most of our research online, we read that adopted dogs normally needed a few weeks (or less) to adjust to their new home.
-But when we went to see a behaviourist, we learnt some reassuring knowledge: Adopted dogs will generally take 3 months (and might take even longer) to settle in their new home.
+But when we went to see a behaviourist, we learnt a something reassuring fact: Adopted dogs will generally take 3 months (and might take even longer) to settle in their new home.

 Adopted dogs will normally take 3 months to adjust to their new home

 Sort of like magic, that seemed to be the timeline for us.
 The first three months had a slow but steady progress and then around the three-month mark, it was like it all fell into place.
 That is not to say our dog is no longer throwing tantrums, but he is so much better than before.
 He is comfortable with us and our home.

 How long does it take for a senior adopted dog to adjust?